 Whether or not someone believes they meet the criteria of diagnosis, if someone is wondering if they need help, the answer is yes.
 The next step to take is finding an alcoholism treatment center so they can enter recovery.

 There are a lot of questions a user needs to ask themselves before they select the right treatment center based on their needs.
 However, one of the biggest—and often the first—questions to ask is whether they want residential or outpatient treatment for alcoholism.

 Residential treatment is where the patient lives at the facility throughout all or part of the rehabilitation process, making them a resident of the alcohol rehab centers.
 This ensures the patient has full access to all the benefits of the center at all times.
 In some cases, residential treatment is needed in alcohol use disorder recovery because the physical dependence is so severe that the withdrawal process could result in death.
 Residential rehab for alcoholics can last as little as a few weeks or as long as 12 months.

-Residential rehabilitation tends to have the best success rates because it isolates users from their triggers while building the skills and confidence they need to say no to alcohol.
+Inpatient alcohol rehabilitation tends to have the best success rates because it isolates users from their triggers while building the skills and confidence they need to say no to alcohol.
 However, it does have its downsides.

 The Downsides of Residential Treatment

 The patient will need to take time off work; in most cases, the Federal Medical Leave Act and the Americans with Disabilities Act will offer at least some protection.